nu5d10c/G2FUZZ/docs/env_variables.md

   - `AFL_NO_SNAPSHOT` will advise afl-fuzz not to use the snapshot feature if the snapshot lkm is loaded.

+  - `AFL_NO_FASTRESUME` will not try to read or write a fast resume file.

   - Setting `AFL_NO_UI` inhibits the UI altogether and just periodically prints some basic stats.
 This behavior is also automatically triggered when the output from afl-fuzz is redirected to a file or to a pipe.

   - Setting `AFL_NO_STARTUP_CALIBRATION` will skip the initial calibration of all starting seeds, and start fuzzing at once.
+Use with care, this degrades the fuzzing performance!

+  - Setting `AFL_NO_WARN_INSTABILITY` will suppress instability warnings.

   - In QEMU mode (-Q) and FRIDA mode (-O), `AFL_PATH` will be searched for afl-qemu-trace and afl-frida-trace.so.